CanyonTurtle/dvhs-devteams/docs/articles/spacing-table.md

 Remember to use a [Spacing Calculator](articles/external.md?id=spacing-calculator) in conjunction with this info, to really speed up the spacing process on the fly!

-### Inward-facing, Cross-braced
+### Inward-facing C-Channels, Cross-braced
-This configuration is for when 2 C-channels are joined by another channel or plate running across, and the C-channels are facing eachother.
+This configuration is for when 2 C-channels are joined by another channel or plate running across, and the C-channels have the largest face pointing towards the other C-channel.
 This is the distance on the inside, between the faces.

 `Distance(inches) = (CrossLength - 1) * 0.5 - 0.6`
+`CrossLength` means the # of holes of the joining metal running across both C-channels.

+> The `- 0.6` comes from the horizontal distance from the center of the top hole to the outside face being 0.3", so this is multiplied by 2.

 | CrossLength (# holes) | Distance (inches) |
 |-----------------------|-------------------|